grame-cncm/digraph/README.md

 The function `splitgraph()` splits a graph `G` into two subgraphs `L` and `R` according to a predicate `left()`.
 The nodes satisfying the predicate are copied into `L`, the others into `R`.
 The connections are kept, unless they concern nodes that are not in the same subgraph.

 	splitgraph(const digraph<N>& G, function<bool(const N&)> left, digraph<N>& L, digraph<N>& R)

+# Simplification
+Instead of a single connection between two nodes, we can have multiple connections between two nodes, provided they carry different values.